Allied car insurance review 2021

-Backed by Nationwide, Allied offers coverage with a network of independent agents.
+Backed by Nationwide, Allied offers a suite of car insurance coverage through its independent agents.

-- Get a quote if you want in-person support.
+- Get a quote if you like in-person support.

-- Pick something else if you want to manage your account online.
+- Pick something else if you’re looking to get quotes online.

 |States served||All 50 states|

 |New car protection||Yes|

 |Safety device discount||Yes|